domjrivera/achilles/README.md

 * `achilles balance <language>` - Rebalance raw <language>_good.txt and <language>_bad.txt, generating the
  <language>_balanced_data.csv used to train the model.

-# Todo
-1. Get F1-Score, Accuracy & Precision of Model

-## Building Achilles Support for Other Languages
+# Building Achilles Support for Other Languages
 Project Achilles was designed with crowd-sourcing in mind.
 In theory, adding additional language support should be relatively simple.
 1. Add an entry to the dictionary `languages` such that the key is the name of